Resume for Carpenter

 4. Work Experience

-You should highlight your previous experience in the field of carpentry focusing on your key tasks and accomplishments.
-Include the name of the business the name of your job as well as the dates you were employed, and a brief description of your responsibilities.
+Include your previous experience such as carpenter focusing on your key accomplishments and responsibilities.
+Include the name of the company and your name, job title as well as the dates you were employed, and an outline of your duties.

 Example: